HAL24K/fast-api-training/README.md

 A repo dedicated to training the team the concepts around Fast API development.

+## Slide deck
+A slide deck accompanies the code.
+The pdf export is contained in the root directory.

+The [Google Slides](https://drive.google.com/file/d/1E5qEdA12RTZ7xKqRo_MKw2aKvyLAXLZ1/view?usp=sharing) are available to those in the company.

 # Prerequisites

 - Python 3.8: See [Install Instructions](./docs/INSTALL_PYTHON.md)